 Logical Fallacies — the Non Sequitur

-This term is often applied in a general sense to any sort of logical fallacy, more specifically referring to any chain of reasoning and argumentation where the conclusion doesn’t follow from the premises, or any argument where a logical connection between premises is implied that just ain’t there.
+This term is often applied in a general sense to any sort of logical fallacy, more specifically referring to any chain of reasoning where the conclusion doesn’t follow from the premises, or any argument where a logical connection between premises is implied that just isn’t there.

-Most of the time, this is one of the easiest and most ‘generic’ fallacies to pick out and identify, often found alongside other forms of invalid reasoning in the very same statement.
+This is one of the most ‘generic’ fallacies to pick out and identify, often found alongside other forms of invalid reasoning in the very same statement.
 Here’s a couple of handy examples of the most common form:

 - Our cult shall be feared by all, for Cthulhu is mighty.

-- Scientists claim that it is impossible to create or destroy energy, so whatever brand of mystical spiritism (as opposed to spirituality) I propound on must be true.
+- Scientists claim that it is impossible to create or destroy energy, so whatever brand of mysticism I propound on must be true.

 But there are more subtle forms of this fallacy as well:

 - All birds have endothermic metabolisms.
-My kittehs have endothermic metabolisms.
-Therefore, my kittehs are birds.
+My cats have endothermic metabolisms.
+Therefore, my cats are birds.

-There is also the formal and informal fallacy of Denying the Antecedent, taking the form of: If C is true, then D is true.
+There is also the fallacy of Denying the Antecedent, taking the form of: If C is true, then D is true.
 C is false.
-Therefore, D is also false.
+So, D is also false.
 A good example would be:

 - If I am in Classical Athens, I’m in Greece.
 I’m not in Classical Athens.
-Therefore, I’m not in Greece.
+So, I’m not in Greece.

-…And lastly the formal and informal fallacy of Affirming the Consequent, which takes the form: If C is true then D is true.
+…And lastly the fallacy of Affirming the Consequent, which takes the form: If C is true then D is true.
 D is true.
 Therefore C is true.
 This last one has as an example:

-This last is clearly an example of invalid reasoning, because the Senior Tech could be seeing the Program Director for entirely different reasons than those given.
+This last is clearly an example of invalid reasoning, an unreliable inference, because the Senior Tech could be seeing the Program Director for entirely different reasons than those given.

-It’s particularly important to more specifically pick out what is being said as a less general sort of fallacy, including the Non Sequitur’s aforementioned variants, as well as other forms of specious reasoning as dealt with in this series of posts.
+It’s important to more specifically pick out what is being said as a less general sort of fallacy, including the Non Sequitur’s aforementioned variants, as well as other forms of specious reasoning.

-Posted on Wednesday, 15:57, June 2, 2010, in Logic & Philosophy and tagged Argumentation, Denying the Antecedent, Logic, Logical Fallacies, Logical Fallacy, Non-Sequitur, Philosophy, Specious Reasoning, Top 20 Logical Fallacies.
+Posted on Wednesday, 15:57, June 2, 2010, in Logic & Philosophy and tagged Argumentation, Logic, Logical Fallacies, Logical Fallacy, Non-Sequitur, Philosophy, Specious Reasoning, Top 20 Logical Fallacies.
 Bookmark the permalink.
 2 Comments.